Israel says it gagged reports captive Sotloff was its citizen

 Israel's military censors are empowered to preemptively block media stories deemed harmful to national security.

-Lieberman sidestepped a question on whether Israel had tried to rescue Sotloff, saying only that "there have been attempts, both American and European, to free hostages.
-To my regret these attempts did not succeed".
+Lieberman sidestepped a question on whether Israel had tried to rescue Sotloff, noting only that "there have been attempts, both American and European, to free hostages.
+To my regret these attempts did not succeed."

 Under Israeli law, citizens who travel to enemy states such as Syria with second passports are subject to prosecution on their return.
 If they fall captive, the Israeli government is not required to take action for their repatriation, experts say.